 CLIFTON PARK — A sinkhole on Tulip Terrace in the Clifton Gardens Neighborhood caused road closures from early last week until Thursday, according to the town Highway Department.

 A portion of Tulip Terrace between Pumpkin Lane and Teakwood Drive was closed down on Monday, the town said.

 The sinkhole developed in the center of the road on Monday morning, according to town Highway Superintendent Dahn Bull.

 A damaged pipe, which runs beneath both lanes of traffic, will be replaced and both catch basins will be rebuilt.

-The reconstruction project is set to begin on Wednesday and the road is projected to be back open by Thursday afternoon.
+The reconstruction project began on Wednesday and the road was reopened by Thursday afternoon.

 “All we ask is that people avoid the area,” Bull said.
 “It’s fortunately in a lesser traveled area and there are multiple detours to avoid the site without having to deal with anything more than a few more hundred feet of driving.”

 He cautioned that drivers who ignore the road closure signs and area could potentially see extensive damage to their vehicle if they run into the sinkhole.